Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 Do not use any of these example commands on your world/server as a substitute for your own.
 They can be changed/deleted without notice.

+# Auxillary Features

+ECS also tracks entity health and player deaths via scoreboard.

+The scoreboard entries are called `ecs:health` and `ecs:deaths` respectively.

 # List of all Commands

 Not everything is possible with this addon.
-See [here](https://github.com/Aevarkan/MCBE-extended-commands-suite/blob/main/documentation/LIMITATIONS-README.md) for a list of things it cannot do.
+See [here](https://github.com/Aevarkan/MCBE-extended-commands-suite/blob/main/documentation/LIMITATIONS-README.md) for an incomplete list of things it cannot do.

 Make use of the `/execute as` command to do these commands on other players.
 The commands here do not have selectors themselves.